What is Hepatic Impairment?

 Nuventra has significant experience in studies of patients with liver disease and hepatic encephalopathy combined with significant pharmacokinetic experience to enable a successful study and population PK analysis.

-When to Executive Hepatic Studies in Development Programs
+When to Execute Hepatic Studies in Development Programs

 Whether a full or reduced hepatic impairment study should be conducted depends on a number of factors including in vitro CYP P450 inhibition/induction assays and the potential for the investigational drug to have altered PK in patients with hepatic impairment.
 If a drug has a low potential for altered pharmacokinetics with hepatic impairment or will never be used in patients with severe hepatic disease then a reduced study design in moderate hepatic disease may be more appropriate.
 Alternatively, if the late stage studies will be enriched for varying degrees of hepatic dysfunction then population PK analyses could be conducted, which may be more cost effective relative to standalone PK studies in hepatically impaired subjects.